ncatlab/nlab-content/pages/4/4/5/1/1544/content.md

 ## more concrete picture ##

-By [[Lie theory|Lie differentiation]] the functor $tra$, i.e. by looking what it does to very short pieces of paths, one obtains from it a splitting of the [[Atiyah Lie-groupoid|Atiyah Lie algebroid sequence]], which is a morphism
+By [[Lie theory|Lie differentiation]] the functor $tra$, i.e. by looking at what it does to very short pieces of paths, one obtains from it a splitting of the [[Atiyah Lie groupoid|Atiyah Lie algebroid sequence]], which is a morphism

 $$
   \nabla : T X \to at(P)